Living and Working In Istanbul

 A Tale of Two Cities

-City of Contrasts
+Istanbul: City of Contrasts

 Taking the 10-minute ferry ride from Europe to Asia never ceases to thrill.
 Istanbul enjoys a unique geographical position straddling two continents, and even though I have lived here for over a year, I still cannot make that crossing without a childlike sense of excitement.
-And yet, thousands of inhabitants of Istanbul make this crossing daily, as a matter of routine, leaving their homes in Asia and heading to work in one of the many banks in the modern business district of Levent, in a bar or restaurant in central Beyoglu, or perhaps in one of the inevitable carpet shops in the historic and touristic quarter of Sultanahmet.
-As the boat turns and begins its brief journey across the Bosphorus, the domes and minarets of the historical centre of the city swing into view.
+And yet, thousands of inhabitants of Istanbul make this crossing daily, as a matter of routine, leaving their homes in Asia and heading to work in one of the many banks in the modern business district of Levent, a bar or restaurant in central Beyoglu, or perhaps in one of the inevitable carpet shops in the historic and touristic quarter of Sultanahmet.
+As the boat turns and begins its brief journey across the Bosphorus, the domes and minarets of the city's historical center swing into view.
 The swarthy men sitting opposite me on the benches that line the deck dig their hands deep into their jacket pockets and stare out over the waters, all of us silent in our contemplation of the fusion of past and present.

 Adapting to Life and Work in Istanbul

-Being a woman in a Muslim country
+Being a Woman in a Muslim Country

-Grappling with the Language
+Grappling with the Turkish Language

-Arriving back in Besiktas, the call to prayer cuts through the evening air and reminds me what brought me to this city.
+Arriving back in Besiktas, the call to prayer cuts through the evening air and reminds me of what brought me to this city.
 The exotic and the familiar, the traditional and the modern intertwine as the muezzin's cry fades and the strains of Turkish pop begin to pulsate.

-Useful Resources to Ease Your Transition!
+Useful Resource to Ease Your